tonysakich/augur/augur-brand/README.md

 | Cyan | Magenta | Yellow | Key (Black) |
 |:----:|:-------:|:------:|:-----------:|
 | 60  |   91    |   40    |      31     |

+##Fonts

+###Core Mellow

+Primary Font
+-Used for Augur logo and headings

+###Source Sans Pro
+Secondary Font
+- Used for body text and user interface

+# branding